blkbsstt/hotdogbun/README.md

 hotdogbun.py
 ============

-This is a fork of the excellent conference paper splitting script, [hotdogbun](https://github.com/cscorley/hotdogbun), by [cscorley](https://github.com/cscorley).
+This is a fork of the excellent conference paper splitting script [hotdogbun](https://github.com/cscorley/hotdogbun) by [cscorley](https://github.com/cscorley).